EndangeredMassa/endangeredmassa.github.com/_posts/2014-03-12-battle-of-semver.md

 This default is there to
 nudge the community towards
 a "best" practice.</td></tr></table>

+I think that using carat ranges as the default behavior of `--save` is best for the Node.js module ecosystem.

 The fact that the alternate unofficial semver exists in the wild